 Staff is supportive of the overall design of the school building, which is required to meet LEED Silver.
-Therefore, the Urban Design Committee recommends that the Planning Commission grant conceptual approval with the following conditions for a final review:
+Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant final location, character and extent approval of this project.